 - If the requirement is a major paper with an optional revision, the course may be posted "Optional W Course."
 The instructor will indicate the students who completed the W requirement on the grade sheet.

 Courses that count toward the additional writing requirement are available in a wide range of departments.
 Although you shouldn't wait until the last minute to meet the W-course requirement, it was originally intended that at least some of your writing-intensive courses should be courses in your major, providing you with writing instruction and practice in your chosen area of study.

-For most majors (including those in the College of Arts and Sciences, which requires 10 credits), writing courses may be additional courses from the English Composition list, or any courses designated in the quarterly Time Schedule with the comment "Writing."
+For most majors (including those in the College of Arts and Sciences, which requires 10 credits), writing courses may be any courses designated in the quarterly Time Schedule with the comment "Writing."
 For student in the College of Engineering, please see specific departmental requirements regarding additional writing.
 In the Foster School of Business, one of the two writing courses can be additional composition or any W-course, but the other must be chosen from a short list of largely business communication classes (e.g., B CMU 301).